 Despite the fact that it is a small town, Vance has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the town for affordable transportation.

-The percentage of adults in Vance with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.49% of adults in Vance have a bachelor's degree or advanced degree.
+The citizens of Vance are slightly less educated than the national average of 21.84% for the average city or town: 15.49% of adults in Vance have a bachelor's degree or advanced degree

 The per capita income in Vance in 2022 was $68,038, which is wealthy relative to South Carolina and the nation.
 This equates to an annual income of $272,152 for a family of four.
 However, Vance contains both very wealthy and poor people as well.